Experimental Framework#

 All environment provisioning is automated using CIJOE, a tool for systems development and testing.
 CIJOE runs on a local initiator machine and connects to a remote target over SSH.
 Shell commands and Python scripts are collected into YAML workflow definitions that document the execution sequence and combined purpose.
 Input values are kept separate from scripts in TOML configuration files, so the same workflow can be replicated across different environments without modifying the scripts themselves.
 After execution, CIJOE generates a report covering command output, script documentation, collected artifacts, and a workflow summary.

 Step-by-step instructions for running the CIJOE setup tasks are provided in the README.md of the AiSIO repository.
 The table below lists all software components installed on each system, in installation order.
+It covers both the proof-of-concept stack (proprietary NVIDIA GPUDirect-Storage / BaM, reproducible at the poc tag) and the current 26.04 open stack (NVIDIA and AMD over the udmabuf-import path); rows specific to the latter are tagged “26.04 stack” in the description.

 Category